 Today’s doctoral students can choose between a research-focused Ph.D. and a more practice-focused Ed.D. program.

-In both Ph.D. and Ed.D. programs, students are exposed to a range of quantitative and qualitative research methods.
-Students might also be required to take a class such as research design, that helps them focus on their dissertations.
+In both Ph.D. and Ed.D. programs, students are exposed to a range of research methods.
+Students might also be required to take a class such as research design that helps them focus on their dissertations.
 Graduates who earn either degree will have an understanding of the latest research in education and will have developed the skills to analyze these findings.

 To earn either degree, doctoral candidates must demonstrate the ability to make an original contribution to the study of education.
 Both Ph.D. and Ed.D. degrees are highly respected in the field and open the door to many advancement opportunities.

-What are the differences between a Ph.D. in Education and an Ed.D.?
+What are the Benefits of a Ph.D. and Ed.D.?